rapidstream-org/rapidstream-tapa/docs/overview/vs-state-of-the-art.md

 TAPA natively supports [AutoBridge][autobridge].
 By specifying a filename for the output TCL constraints, TAPA can generate coarse-grained floorplans that were often necessary to achieve good timing closure.

-# Known Issues

-+ Template functions cannot be tasks
-+ Task functions must be defined in the same file
-  + `inline` helper functions can be defined in headers

 [autobridge]: https://github.com/Licheng-Guo/AutoBridge/
 [aws-f1]: https://aws.amazon.com/ec2/instance-types/f1/